 Formal ID can be established by an official ID document that includes a unique number and photograph of the athlete (e.g., passport, driving licence, accreditation with a photo, etc.).
 The ID process can be initiated by other means e.g., starting number or finishing position but should be verified with the provision of formal ID by the athlete.
+The SCP knowing the athlete is not considered a sufficient method of athlete identification and therefore, is not recommended.

 It is the responsibility of the athlete to produce ID in accordance with the criteria set by the TA.
-If the athlete cannot provide such ID, a third party may be asked to identify the athlete and the details of such identification (and the third party details) should be documented on the Doping Control Form or a Supplementary Report Form.
+If the athlete cannot provide such ID, a third party may be asked to identify the athlete and the details of such identification (and the third party details) should be documented on the Doping Control Form or a

+Supplementary Report Form.
 If possible, the third party who will assist with the identification of the athlete should be free of any conflict of interest.
 If this is not possible, the athlete representative can be used as third party confirming the athlete's identity (although this should be avoided).